SACPMNS2025/MPPMNSCIOS/README.md

 Similarly, to run the benchmark for table 8 (your processor needs the cpuflag avx512ifma or the code won't run):
 > make table8

+Similarly, to run the benchmark for table 9 (your processor needs the cpuflag avx512ifma or the code won't run):
+> make table9

+## Generation
 We also make a multi-precision PMNS generation code available as well as an accompanying parameter generation script.
 To use them, you will need the SageMath library which can be found here: http://www.sagemath.org/

+The generation code is currently functional but needs file editing to use as is.
+In the short future it will be usable directly from the command line.